Annamarie2019/ExampleDApps/README.md

 ## Setup

 1. To manage your node programs, make sure that you have node.js and npm installed by runnin `node -v`.
 If no version is returned, run
-`npm update && npm install` or see [Install Node.js Locally with Node Version Manager (nvm)](https://heynode.com/tutorial/install-nodejs-locally-nvm/) to install it with nvm.
+`npm update && npm install` or see [Install Node.js Locally with Node Version Manager (nvm)](https://heynode.com/tutorial/install-nodejs-locally-nvm/) for instructions to install it with nvm.
 NVM allows you to easily switch between versions.

 2. To clone this repo, run `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`.
 3. To make sure all contracts are compiled, run `npm run [build]`.